How to Apply for SSDI with Hearing Loss: Application Tips

 How to Apply for SSDI with Hearing Loss: Application Tips?

-What should I know about describing your condition on the application?
+What information should I include about my hearing loss on the disability application?

 My pure tone average is 95 dB in my right ear and 92 dB in my left ear with hearing aids.
 Word recognition score is 32% in the better ear.
 I cannot understand speech without lip reading.
+I cannot use a telephone.
+I cannot hear alarms, doorbells, or other important sounds.

 How ClaimPath Helps?